Paul VI High School: Athletics

 The Paul VI Eagles compete in the Patriot Division of the Olympic Conference, which operates under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 803 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group III for public schools).
-The football team competes in the National Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Non-Public Group IV for football for 2018–2020.
+The football team competes in the National Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

 The school participates as the host school / lead agency in a joint ice hockey team with Camden Catholic High School.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The Eagles' main rival is Camden Catholic High School, whom they play in football every Thanksgiving.
 Eustace Preparatory School is another rival.

 Sports offered at Paul VI include: